datacommonsorg/docsite/api/python/stat_all.md

 grand_parent: API
 ---

-# Get a Collection of Statistical Data for Multitple Places
+# Get a Collection of Statistical Data for Multiple Places

 ## `datacommons.get_stat_all(places, stat_vars)`